AnantLabs/jquery-thesaurus/readme.txt

 Requirements:
 	PHP version 5.x+ (http://www.php.net)
 	Works with UNIX and Windows both

 This toolkit is the simplest way to create own in-text advertising system using IntelliTXT (IntelliImages/IntelliMedia) technology approach.

 You need only to include on your site pages these java scripts and fill sample.csv with you terms and their descriptions (ads).
 Now when a user of your site hovers mouse cursor on a term from your list (sample.csv), he or she will get popup window (tooltip) with related description.
 Notice this the script asks server for term description only when user hovers mouse on the term.

 You can use this library to create portal news popup description, interactive reference book and son on as well.

-Thesaurus 3.0 is dramatically refactored.
-Here is the new features:
+FEATURES

 * Retrieving data though Cross-Domain Request.
 That allows you to have the same controller for instaces of Thesaurus on different domains.
 * Instancing of tooltips.
 When the term occures within the tooltip text it will cause another tooltip when hovering by mouse.
 * Effects.
 Different transition effects for tooltip apearace are available.
+* Auto-enable tooltips accoring to the term list received from the server
+* Sample package includes 2 data access adapters (CVS and MySQL DB)
+* Keeps stats of tooltip visiting and clicking

 HOW TO INSTALL

 Place all files into a folder (for instance, "/thesaurus/") Then add to HTML of your page thesaurus component:

 <script src = "jquery.thesaurus.js" ></script>

 It is supposed jQuery is loaded as well.